ericdevcire/StripTease/README.md

 With SWS installed you can attach it to the *Global Startup Action* so it launches with REAPER.

-> Several features are simply inactive while the script is not running: renaming, custom palette colors, GR metering, learning and value pop-ups.
+> Several features are simply inactive while the script is not running: renaming, custom palette colors, GR metering, learning, direct links and value pop-ups.
 If a menu entry seems to do nothing, check the script first.

 ### StripTease Check.lua